Goofygiraffe06/strings.c/README.md

 ## Introduction

 Welcome to `strings.c`!
 This project contains a self-implementation of the `strings.h` header file, which provides various string manipulation functions.
-As the famous quote goes, "You don't fully understand something until you build it," So I built it.
+As the famous quote goes, "You don't fully understand something until you build it," So I tried building it.
 ## Motivation

 The motivation behind this project is to enhance our knowledge of C programming and improve our understanding of string handling.
 By building our own version of the `strings.h` library, we can explore the underlying concepts and algorithms used in these functions.